-Category Risk Area/Weakness Action to be Delivered in 2020/21 and Beyond Behaving with Integrity and Ethics; and Capacity and Leadership.
+Category Risk Area/Weakness Action to be Delivered in 2020/21 and Behaving with Integrity and Ethics; and Capacity and Leadership.
 Need to establish the effectiveness of ethical awareness training and the degree it underpins organisational culture.
 (OPCC and Force) The Ethics Committee will be tasked with establishing the most appropriate mechanism to determine effectiveness.
 Its recommended approach will be delivered as an action plan throughout 2020/21.
 2020/21 Update: Ongoing - an internal Ethics Committee has been set up (chaired by the Chief Constable), which will complement the work of the external Ethics Committee (whose membership is currently under review).
 The remit of the new internal Ethics Committee will consider the effectiveness of ethical awareness training during 2021/22.
-Behaving with Integrity and Ethics; Sustainable Outcomes; and Capacity and Need to ensure that whistleblowing policies are in place and working effectively.
-The findings of the 2019/20 Internal Audit will be implemented.
-Leadership.
-(OPCC and Force) 2020/21 Update: The 2019/20 Internal Report recommended a standalone Whistleblowing Policy which would also adopt additional steps to clarify if a concern raised should be treated as whistleblowing, or another form of complaint.
+2021/22 Update: Ongoing - Ethical Leadership training (and an assessment its effectiveness) will be rolled out during 2022/23.
+Behaving with Integrity and Ethics; Sustainable Outcomes; and Capacity and Leadership.
+Need to ensure that whistleblowing policies are in place and working effectively.
+(OPCC and Force) The findings of the 2019/20 Internal Audit will be implemented.
+2020/21 Update: Ongoing - the 2019/20 Internal Report recommended a standalone Whistleblowing Policy which would also adopt additional steps to clarify if a concern raised should be treated as whistleblowing, or another form of complaint.
 The updated policy is currently being finalised by the Professional Standards Department and Joint Legal Services.
-Behaving with Integrity and Ethics.
-Need to evidence that there is two-way interaction between the Commissioner's Police and Crime Plan and the community plans of Local Authorities.
-(OPCC and Force) Ongoing attendance of OPCC staff at the Gwent Public Services Boards will assist in embedding the benefits of a two- way interaction between devolved and reserved Functions in Wales.
-2020/21 Update: Complete - There is a legal requirement to work in partnership with public bodies and have regard to each other's priorities.
-The current work of each Public Service Board (PSB) in Gwent actively demonstrates the two-way interaction.
-Internally, the recently revised Commissioning Strategy and framework proactively determines the effective relationships and delivery of outcomes between the OPCC and its funded partners.
-Sustainable Outcomes, Managing Risks and Need to evidence that Gwent Police is acting upon HMICFRS This will be delivered through the revised meeting structure within
+2021/22 Update: Complete - Whistleblowing policies completed and published.
+Risks and Performance The effectiveness of business continuity planning needs to be assessed in light of the Coronavirus pandemic and the transition to the 'new norm'.
+At the 30 th June 2020, the direct costs of £650k in responding to the pandemic since March 2020 have been: £433k - PPE Purchases; £71k - Testing; Existing Internal Audit recommendations to be finalised on business continuity plan.
+The Business Support Silver group has been tasked with managing the recovery of Gwent Police.
+Each Department (including the OPCC) has been tasked with developing plans that will lead to: • A resumption of business as usual;